hiromaily/aiagent-example-py/README.md

 # aiagent-example-py

-Various examples of AI Agents.
+Various examples of AI Frameworks.

 - [LlamaIndex](https://www.llamaindex.ai/)
    LlamaIndex (GPT Index) is a data framework for your LLM application.
 Building with LlamaIndex typically involves working with LlamaIndex core and a chosen set of integrations (or plugins)